No messages

 Firewall

 Your firewall must allow inbound access to the port you selected for hosting and to the spectator port if you want the spectators to connect.
 Most software firewalls on Windows ask you for permission to accept connections the first time you host.
-For example, the Windows XP/Vista Firewall asks if you want to unblock the application.
+For example the Windows Firewall asks if you want to unblock the application.
 Turning off your firewall is never a good option, but you might try to disable it temporarily to see if that was the cause for the problem.

 Port Forwarding

-Port forwarding is necessary if you are behind a device (router), which employs NAT (Network Address Translation).
+Port forwarding is necessary if you are behind a device (router) which employs NAT (Network Address Translation).
 NAT, in short, is a technique that hides usually private IP addresses behind a single public IP address.
 It is commonly used on home routers to set up a private home network.

 What you have to do is to configure your router to forward the traffic coming to ports 8080 and 8085 to your computer.
 Consult the router manual on how to do this.
-Another good resource is portforward.com, which has instructions on how to do port forwarding for a lot of different routers.
+Another good resource is portforward.com which has instructions on how to do port forwarding for a lot of different routers.

-Last update: November 16, 2008
+Last update: November 16, 2009